 Then when I added a bit more freon to get back to the normal pressure level in the system.
 The A/C compressor stopped working and the " Auto" mode is disabled.
 Also, I noticed that when I added freon, the lower part of the refrigerant line was cold, but the upper part of the line towards the condenser was warm, as if it was plugged and didn't want to recirculate.

 I checked the compressor by adding a small amount of voltage to the A/C compressor relay, and the A/C compressor does work.
 It just doesn't automatically because now the "Auto" button is disabled, and it automatically switches to "Econ".
 Would it be possible that there might be a " clog " in the system not letting the freon recirculate?
 What is wrong with the A/C system?

-After the charge is correct, disconnect the battery to clear any codes in the controller and check the function.
+After the charge is correct disconnect the battery to clear any codes in the controller and check the function.
 If charge was good to begin with, you might have a restricted orifice tube.
 This would give you the temperature of the tubes problem, the pressure problem and the warm vent temperature air.
 But you cannot determine this without knowing that you have the correct amount of freon in the system.

 If the A/C system on your Buick is still switching to ECON by itself, you may have a faulty control head.
 That is the panel in dash.
 Have it replaced.